bintracker/bintracker/docs/setup.md

 Building on MacOS and BSD shouldn't be too hard.
 The main complication you may run into is that the Makefile currently uses a few bash/GNUmake specific features.
 Also, the latest MacOS versions apparently do not ship Tcl/Tk anymore, so you will need to install that first.

 If you succeed at building Bintracker on a non-Linux platform, please let us know how you did it, either by opening a [Github Issue](https://github.com/bintracker/bintracker/issues) or by [sending a message](https://bintracker.org/contact/).

+## Adding ROM Files

+For legal reasons, Bintracker does not ship any of the ROM files required by MAME.
+They are usually easy to come by on the web, though (pro-tip: [archive.org](https://archive.org) is your friend).
+The tricky part is figuring out exactly which files MAME expects.
+The [Arcade Database](http://adb.arcadeitalia.net/) lists these details for every system supported in MAME.

+ROM files go into `bintracker/roms/*`, or whatever you specified as your ROM path in `config/emulators[.windows].scm`.
+Create a subfolder for each machine, named exactly as the machine is named on MAME (so, `spectrum` for ZX Spectrum 48k, `a2600` for Atari 2600/VCS, and so forth).
+The Arcade Database also list the official names.